 Black Brant

-Taiga Bean Goose (out of range) Tundra Bean Goose European White-fronted Goose Bewick's Swan Egyptian Goose American Wigeon Green-winged Teal Red-crested Pochard Ring-necked Duck Surf Scoter (female only) Nightjar Alpine Swift Turtle Dove Crane Black-necked Grebe (winter) Stone-curlew Black-winged Stilt American Golden Plover Black-tailed Godwit (Continental race) Temminck's Stint White-rumped Sandpiper Buff-breasted Sandpiper Pectoral Sandpiper Red-necked Phalarope Grey Phalarope Lesser Yellowlegs Sabine's Gull Ring-billed Gull Iceland Gull - race L g kumlieni known as ‘Kumlien’s Gull’ Caspian Gull Yellow-legged Gull Roseate Tern White-winged Black Tern Pomarine Skua Long-tailed Skua Black-throated Diver (winter) |
+Taiga Bean Goose (out of range) Tundra Bean Goose European White-fronted Goose Bewick's Swan Egyptian Goose American Wigeon Green-winged Teal Red-crested Pochard Ring-necked Duck Surf Scoter Nightjar Alpine Swift Turtle Dove Crane Black-necked Grebe Stone-curlew Black-winged Stilt American Golden Plover Black-tailed Godwit (Continental race) Temminck's Stint White-rumped Sandpiper Buff-breasted Sandpiper Pectoral Sandpiper Red-necked Phalarope Grey Phalarope Lesser Yellowlegs Sabine's Gull Ring-billed Gull Iceland Gull - race L g kumlieni known as ‘Kumlien’s Gull’ Caspian Gull Yellow-legged Gull Roseate Tern White-winged Black Tern Pomarine Skua Long-tailed Skua Black-throated Diver |

 White-billed Diver

-Wilson's Petrel Storm Petrel Leach's Petrel Cory's Shearwater Sooty Shearwater Great Shearwater Balearic Shearwater White Stork Glossy Ibis Spoonbill Night-heron Cattle Egret Purple Heron Great White Egret Little Egret Honey-buzzard Goshawk (out with range) Montagu's Harrier Red Kite Black Kite Rough-legged Buzzard Little Owl Bee-eater Lesser Spotted Woodpecker Red-footed Falcon Hobby Woodchat Shrike Golden Oriole Chough Marsh Tit Willow Tit Bearded Tit Woodlark Short-toed Lark Red-rumped Swallow Cetti's Warbler Chiffchaff (except P c collybita) |
+Wilson's Petrel Storm Petrel Leach's Petrel Cory's Shearwater Sooty Shearwater Great Shearwater Balearic Shearwater White Stork Glossy Ibis Spoonbill Night-heron Cattle Egret Purple Heron Great White Egret Little Egret Honey-buzzard Goshawk (out with range) Montagu's Harrier Black Kite Rough-legged Buzzard Little Owl Bee-eater Lesser Spotted Woodpecker Red-footed Falcon Hobby Woodchat Shrike Golden Oriole Chough Marsh Tit Willow Tit Bearded Tit Woodlark Short-toed Lark Red-rumped Swallow Cetti's Warbler Chiffchaff (except P c collybita) |

 Dusky Warbler